Capital Asset Management System Requirements

 Governments should develop a capital asset policy that describes the following key elements at a minimum:

-- Asset replacement – Policies should provide sufficient direction on when assets should be replaced.
+• Asset Replacement – Policies should provide sufficient direction on when assets should be replaced.
 Replacement may be based on a set schedule, based on specified conditions, or delegated to specified staff positions or groups to determine or recommend on an asset-by-asset basis.
 Replacement policies often differ by asset type and should be established to align with and support the governments capital budgeting and planning process.

-- Estimated useful lives – It is important that governments establish reasonable estimates of the useful lives of capital assets for depreciation purposes.
+• Estimated Useful Lives – It is important that governments establish reasonable estimates of the useful lives of capital assets for depreciation purposes.
 When setting useful lives, governments should consider its own past experiences with similar assets in addition to industry norms if the government needs a starting estimate (has no experience of its own).
 Industry lives may need to be adjusted due to differences in the quality, location/environment, application (intended use of the asset, volume of usage), and maintenance practices.

-- Capitalizing components of larger assets (componentization) – Some assets are made of multiple components with different useful lives.
+• Capitalizing components of larger Assets (componentization) – Some assets are made of multiple components with different useful lives.
 For example, a building is comprised not only of the structure, but may also include furnishings, a roof and HVAC system that each have an estimated useful life less than the structure.
 Governments may elect to capitalize all components as a single asset, or to “componentize” the building into several related assets.
+The decision to componentize or not should be based on the government’s approach to capital budgeting and planning.
+This policy will affect whether future work should be capitalized or expensed as maintenance, as well as judgments related to impairments, improvements and the asset’s useful life.
+The government’s approach should be described in policy and be clearly evident in individual capital asset records to ensure consistent application.

-- Depreciation methods – A government should describe the depreciation method to be used.
+• Depreciation methods – A government should describe the depreciation method to be used.
 The selected method of depreciation should remain consistent from year to year.
 Any change in the depreciation method adopted would result in a change in accounting principle and should be disclosed within the notes to the financial statements.
 See Capital Asset Accounting for detailed guidelines.

-- Inventory requirements – Policies should require inventories at reasonable intervals.
-Inventory policies should conform to any statutory or regulatory requirements, such as the requirement for counties to inventory all capital assets per RCW 36.32.210 or the requirement for all assets over $5,000 per unit purchased with federal grant funds to be inventoried at least once every two years per the 2 CFR §200.313.
+• Inventory requirements – Policies should require inventories at reasonable intervals.
+Inventory policies should conform to any statutory or regulatory requirements, such as the requirement for counties to inventory all capital assets per RCW 36.32.210 or the federal requirement for assets purchased with federal award funds to be inventoried at least once every two years per the 2 CFR §200.313.
 At a minimum, policy should define maximum inventory periods, assign overall responsibility for conducting the inventory, and specify any specific reporting on results expected by the governing body.
-See Controls over Capital Assets for detailed guidelines on inventory work plans.
+RCW 36.32.210 stipulates that each board of county commissioners must file with the auditor of the county a full and complete inventory of all capitalized assets.

-- Disposition procedures – To the extent procedures are not defined by statute (such as Chapter 39.33 RCW for intergovernmental disposition of property, or property sales for ports in Chapter 53.08 RCW, etc.), policies should define authority and authorized procedures for determining assets require replacement or are otherwise surplus, and their subsequent disposition.
+• Disposition Procedures – To the extent procedures are not defined by statute (such as Chapter 39.33 RCW for intergovernmental disposition of property, or property sales for ports in Chapter 53.08 RCW, etc.), policies should define authority and authorized procedures for determining assets require replacement or are otherwise surplus, and their subsequent disposition.

 Once a policy is adopted, it should be periodically reviewed and updated to ensure it meets the needs of the local government.